Table of Contents

 This is because you are buying two shares at once.

-TD Ameritrade is one discount broker that can purchase the (OTC: HNHPF) shares.
+TD Ameritrade is one discount broker that can purchase the OTC shares.

-Whether you buy the shares on the TWSE or OTC be sure to use a Limit Order.
-You don’t want to overpay, which will happen if you use a Market Order on this stock.
+Whether you buy the shares on the Taiwan exchange or OTC, be sure to use a limit order.
+You don’t want to overpay, which will happen if you use a market order on this stock.

 But let me be clear about one thing here… This stock is not as easy to trade as others.
 And while some investors would see that as a roadblock, we see it as a major advantage.
 Here’s why…